Arksine/uvclite/README.rst

     make && sudo make install
     sudo ldconfig

-NOTE: the current version of libuvc has a bug that can potentially hang when streaming is stopped.
+NOTE: the current version of libuvc has a bug that can potentially cause a hang when streaming is stopped.
 See `Issue 16`_ and `Pull Request 59`_ for explanations and potential fixes.